-At the end of the authentication period The HTTP cookie expires by default At the end of the authentication period , meaning that it is negotiated only once throughout the whole duration of the authentication.
-When a session is shut down The cookie will be negotiated every time a request is sent to your web browser.
-Do not use (not recommended) It is possible to function without using the HTTP cookie, but this option is not recommended as it compromises the security of the authentication.
-Authentication page Select a customized message (HTML file) This option makes it possible to add a customized message containing text and images under the title of the authentication page.
+The HTTP cookie expires by default At the end of the authentication period , meaning that it is negotiated only once throughout the whole duration of the authentication.
+The cookie will be negotiated every time a request is sent to your web browser.
+It is possible to function without using the HTTP cookie, but this option is not recommended as it compromises the security of the authentication.
+This option makes it possible to add a customized message containing text and images under the title of the authentication page.
 This message must be in the form of an HTML file so that the firewall can load it.
-Reset customization of authentication page By clicking on this button, the customized message added earlier will be deleted from the authentication page.
+By clicking on this button, the customized message added earlier will be deleted from the authentication page.